Keith Levene: Later years

 In the early 1980s, Levene played guitar and keyboards on roots reggae vocal and dub discomix releases from Bim Sherman, Jah Woosh, Singers and Players, Prince Far I and Style Scott's Dub Syndicate.
-Levene recorded Devious Woman with Bim Sherman and Singers & Players, which also featured on the soundtrack of Richard Hell's Smithereens (film), and in 1982, the dub version of the track was released by New Age Steppers and Creation Rebel on the Threat to Creation album.
+Levene recorded "Devious Woman" with Bim Sherman and Singers & Players, which also featured on the film soundtrack of Smithereens starring Richard Hell, and in 1982, the dub version of the track was released by New Age Steppers and Creation Rebel on the Threat to Creation album.
 In mid-1986, Levene was asked to produce demos for the album The Uplift Mofo Party Plan by the Red Hot Chili Peppers at Master Control in Burbank with engineers Steve Catania and Dan Nebenzal.
 Also in 1986, Levene worked with DJ Matt Dike, experimenting with sampling techniques and hip-hop for Ice-T and Tone Loc on their early recordings for Delicious.
 In 1989, he released his first solo release, Violent Opposition, on which members of the Red Hot Chili Peppers performed.

 At an impromptu appearance at the Musicport Festival in Bridlington Spa on 24 October 2010, where they were joined by vocalist Nathan Maverick, Levene returned with former PiL bassist Jah Wobble.
 In 2011 Levene contributed to three tracks on the album Psychic Life, a collaboration between Wobble and Lonelady.